Workers’ compensation exists to outline the benefits that injured employees may be entitled to, and…

 The major advantage that worker’s comp death benefits have over a traditional wrongful death claim is that California worker’s comp operates under a no-fault approach.
-For this reason, the formality of proving the employer’s negligence in the death is not an issue.
-That is not the case in wrongful death claims where the burden of proof of negligence lies on the decedent’s family.
+For this reason, the formality of proving the employer’s negligence in death is not an issue.
+That is not the case in wrongful death claims where the burden of proof of negligence lies in the decedent’s family.

 Keep in mind that death benefits under worker’s comp have a couple of big drawbacks.
 For one, if the claim is approved, the family is essentially waiving any right to sue the employer, so no additional awards will be available for losses and damages other than the weekly payout benefit.
 Benefits do not take into account the non-economic losses that families and their departed loved ones experienced, such as pain and suffering, loss of partnership or consortium, and so on.

 Wrongful death claims generally allow for the collection of a greater amount of money versus a traditional worker’s comp death benefit.
-Largely, this is to do with the award of non-economic losses that are not collectable under worker’s comp.
+Largely, this is to do with the award of non-economic losses that are not collectible under worker’s comp.
 There is no cap on awards for wrongful death like there are with worker’s comp death claims.

 Inversely, wrongful death suits are complex, uncertain, and require a longer timeframe for payment.
-They can require a significant amount of time to negotiate or litigate, and families often need money right away for final expenses, living expenses, mortgage payments and more—and many grieving family are often simply unable to wait it out to get a bigger payout that might or might not come following a loved one’s death.
+They can require a significant amount of time to negotiate or litigate, and families often need money right away for final expenses, living expenses, mortgage payments and more—and many grieving families are often simply unable to wait it out to get a bigger payout that might or might not come following a loved one’s death.

 At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation lawyers understand what you’re going through.
 Contact us following the death of your loved one to determine the best steps moving forward with your death benefit claim and weigh the legal options that are available to you as a survivor or dependant.